LaTocha Scott

-LaTocha Reney Scott (born October 2, 1973) is an American R&B singer, songwriter, and occasional actress.
+LaTocha Reney Scott-Bivens, (née Scott; born October 2, 1973) also known by her mononym LaTocha, is an American R&B and Gospel singer, songwriter, and occasional actress.
 She is best known as a member of the multi-platinum selling R&B group Xscape, who rose to popularity in the 1990s.

 Biography

 Scott was born in Atlanta, Georgia to her father, Rev. Randolf Scott and her mother, Gloria McFarlin who worked as a teacher at school.
+She is the elder sister to fellow Xscape member Tamika Scott.
 At the age of 6, she began to sing in church, weddings, and local talent shows.
 At 11, she had recorded her first song with her sister Tamika.
 Scott attended TriCities High School of Performing Arts in Atlanta, Georgia, transferring to Tri-Cities High School in East Point, Georgia graduating in 1991.